linen-app/artis/README.md

 ```
 ### Steps

+#### 1. Get proxy wallet

-#### 1. If you used [CDP portal](https://cdp.makerdao.com) before, you most probably already have a proxy wallet, and you can use it for Artis.*
+If you used [CDP portal](https://cdp.makerdao.com) before, you most probably already have a proxy wallet, and you can use it for Artis.
 ```
-# check if you have proxy wallet, assossiated with your current address
+# check if you have proxy wallet, assossiated with your address
 seth call 0x4678f0a6958e4D2Bc4F1BAF7Bc52E8F3564f3fE4 "proxies(address)(address)" <your address>
 ```
 If this command return non-zero code, it's a `DS_PROXY` address, that you can use for further actions.